 Attack chain

-An attack chain is a foundational cybersecurity concept that describes the sequential phases an adversary follows to achieve a malicious objective, such as data exfiltration or system compromise.
-Often synonymous with the cyber kill chain, this structured progression typically includes reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions on objectives.
-Each stage represents a critical point where attackers advance their campaign, from initial preparation through to achieving their ultimate goal.
+An attack chain is a cybersecurity risk concept that describes the sequential phases an adversary follows to achieve a malicious objective, such as data exfiltration or system compromise.
+Often synonymous with the cyber kill chain, it typically progresses through reconnaissance, weaponization, delivery, exploitation, installation, command and control, and finally actions on objectives.
+This structured framework is essential for threat intelligence and risk management, enabling security teams to understand how attacks unfold from initial preparation to final impact.